 In the same way that our history books and newspapers give us a selective reading of the world by so often fixating on the perceived efficacy of violence, we try to counter that by focusing on elements of history and the news that are less well-recognized, ones having to do with the theory and practice of nonviolent people power.

-No particular doctrinal position underlies WNV’s editorial perspective except a commitment to reporting on nonviolent action around the world and helping to deepen our collective understanding of how and why it works.
+No particular doctrinal position underlies Waging Nonviolence’s editorial perspective except a commitment to reporting on nonviolent action around the world and helping to deepen our collective understanding of how and why it works.
 We welcome different voices in the conversations around nonviolence and civil resistance.
 Some people view nonviolence as a matter of absolute principle, whether it be religious or secular, while others are interested in nonviolent struggle under particular circumstances for mainly strategic reasons.
 We feel there is much to learn from both perspectives, as well as from others.
-As a rule of thumb — and forgive us using a phrase that, like so much of our language, has a violent provenance — we don’t publish any advocacy of military force or other overt forms of violence, most of all because there is already enough of such advocacy to go around.
+As a general rule, we don’t publish any advocacy of military force or other overt forms of violence, most of all because there is already enough of such advocacy to go around.
 We recognize, however, that there are many gray areas and contested definitions, and what might seem like nonviolence to one person will seem like violence to another.
 For us, to wage nonviolence is to embrace conflict, so we try to embrace such conflicts in constructive ways.

 It isn’t our job to tell anyone what to do, especially not people fighting for justice against oppression as best they can.
 But one thing we do know is that many of the most powerful and important examples of nonviolent struggle have been — and are now — from among some of the least privileged, most oppressed people in the world.
 Our job is to share these stories, which can be tremendously empowering and too often go untold.